8 Things You Absolutely Cannot Miss in Dubai

 As with pretty much everything in the area, the mosque is really above and beyond in every way.
 It features the world’s largest carpet in the main prayer hall and, in the courtyard, the world’s largest marble mosaic.
 There are seven Swarovski crystal chandeliers located throughout and the most of it is constructed in marble, gold, crystals and ceramics.
 It is said to have a capacity of over 40,000 worshippers.

 From Dubai there are dozen of tour options, most of which seemed to be offering full day tours starting at the mosque and then continuing onto other points of interest in Abu Dhabi.
-I wasn’t interested in spending a whole day there due to lack of time so I booked a half-day tour last minute through a site called Get Your Guide.
+I wasn’t interested in spending a whole day there due to lack of time so I booked a half-day tour last minute.
 I hadn’t done any research on it prior to booking and it ended up being fine, thankfully.

 The dress code at the mosque is strict, especially for women.
 You have to be fully covered from head to toe more or less.
 If you visit as part of a tour they will more than likely have gowns for you to put on once you arrive, which is a nice perk for doing an organized tour.